LSFLK/superapp-mobile/backend/README.md

 ## Prerequisites
 - Ballerina distribution `2201.12.9` or compatible
-- MySQL database and credentials (See the ["Database Schema Expectations"](#database-schema-expectations) for the schema definition)
+- SQL database and credentials (See the ["Database Schema Expectations"](#database-schema-expectations) for the schema definition)
 - RS256 private key (`.pem`) for signing micro-app JWTs
 - Identity Provider (IdP) public certificate (`.crt`) to validate incoming JWTs (Asgardeo in example)